-In September 2008, NATO and Georgia established the NATO-Georgia Commission (NGC) to oversee NATO’s assistance to Georgia following the conflict with Russia and to play a central role in supervising the process set in hand at the Bucharest Summit where NATO leaders agreed that Georgia will become a member of NATO.
-In December 2008, Allied Foreign Ministers agreed that Georgia should develop an Annual National Programme under the auspices of the NGC.
+In September 2008, NATO and Georgia established the NATO-Georgia Commission (NGC) to oversee NATO’s assistance to Georgia following the conflict with Russia.
+The NGC plays a central role in supervising the process set in hand at the Bucharest Summit where NATO leaders agreed that Georgia will become a member of NATO.
+In December 2008, Allied Foreign Ministers agreed that Georgia should develop an Annual National Programme (ANP) under the auspices of the NGC.
 In this framework, the Alliance is maximising its advice, assistance and support for Georgia’s reform efforts, in particular in the field of democratic, institutional and defence reforms.

 Another important area of cooperation is Georgia’s support for NATO-led operations.
-Georgia is currently the largest non-NATO troop contributor to the International Security Assistance Force (ISAF) in Afghanistan and continues to serve as a transit country for ISAF supplies.
-The country has also indicated its willingness to participate in the post-2014 follow-on mission – Resolute Support - to train and assist Afghan security forces, after the transition to Afghan full security responsibility is completed at the end of 2014, when ISAF’s mission will end.
+Georgia is one of the largest non-NATO troop-contributors to the International Security Assistance Force (ISAF) in Afghanistan and continues to serve as a transit country for ISAF supplies.
+The country has also indicated its willingness to participate in the post-2014 follow-on mission – Resolute Support - to train, advise and assist Afghan security forces, after the transition to Afghan full security responsibility is completed at the end of 2014, when ISAF’s mission will end.
 Georgia also supports Operation Active Endeavour, NATO’s counter-terrorist maritime surveillance operation in the Mediterranean.

-Georgia has offered to participate in the NATO Response Force and is expected to contribute to the NRF in 2015.
+Georgia has offered to participate in the NATO Response Force and is expected to contribute to the NRF from 2015 onwards.

 The NGC provides the framework for cooperation between NATO and Georgia.
 Created in September 2008, it serves as a forum for both political consultations and practical cooperation to help Georgia advance its Euro-Atlantic aspirations.
 Existing cooperation programmes, such as the Planning and Review Process (PARP), continue to take place within the framework of the NGC.
 A NATO Liaison Office was established in Georgia in 2010 to assist and support the country’s reform efforts.

-In December 2008, NATO Foreign Ministers decided to further enhance the NGC through the development of an Annual National Programme (ANP).
-The ANP, the first of which was finalised in spring 2009, replaced the Individual Partnership Action Plan (IPAP), which has guided NATO-Georgia cooperation since 2004.
+In December 2008, NATO Foreign Ministers decided to further enhance the NGC through the development of an ANP.
+The ANP, the first of which was finalised in spring 2009, replaced the Individual Partnership Action Plan (IPAP), which had guided NATO-Georgia cooperation since 2004.